alexbarten/devguides/how_to_setup_a_python_project.md

-##  3. <a name='CreateyourprojectenvironmentandcreateaGitrepository'></a>Create your project environment and create a Git repository
+## Create your project environment and create a Git repository

 1. Create a folder (for instance by using the VSCode terminal (open with *control ,*)